Exploring Isle Royale

 All lodgings are quite expensive, especially during peak season, July 15-Aug.
 15.

 Camping: Permits for tent sites at 36 campgrounds and 88 screened, three-sided shelters can be obtained at the ranger stations on the island.
-Use is first-come, first-served; in peak season, there's often competition for the shelters.

 Dining: Rock Harbor restaurant serves pretty good food, with such entrees as fresh lake trout and pork chops with wild-blueberry glaze.
-Prices high, but reasonable for the location.
+Prices are high, but reasonable for the location.
 The Greenstone Grill serves burgers, pizza and snacks.

 Sightseeing: From Rock Harbor, the M.V.
 Sandy offers sightseeing cruises as well as cruises that include visits to such sites as the Minong Mine, Edisen Fishery, Passage Island and Rock Harbor Lighthouse.